-WHG Helps Clients Develop Targeted HCPCS Level I and Level II Coding Strategies and Execute HCPCS Coding Application Processes to Maximize Stakeholder Value
+WHG Helps Clients Develop Targeted HCPCS Level I (CPT) and Level II Coding Strategies and Execute HCPCS Coding Application Processes to Maximize Stakeholder Value

 The Healthcare Common Procedure Coding System (HCPCS) is divided into two principal subsystems, referred to as Level I and Level II of the HCPCS.

 - Level I - CPT-4 codes are maintained by the AMA (physician procedure codes)

 - Level II - Alpha Numeric codes are maintained by CMS (DME, prosthetics, orthotics and supplies)

 Critical to HCPCS Coding Success - Prior to Submitting HCPCS Applications